Skip to main content

 Health-Contingent Program (Not Part of Group Health Plan) Up to 30% of total cost of coverage (50% for tobacco).
 Incentive must be de minimis.

-This table reveals the critical variable ∞ whether the wellness program is considered part of the and whether it includes a medical inquiry.
+This table reveals the critical variable ∞ whether the wellness program is considered part of the group health plan and whether it includes a medical inquiry.
 For an individual, this means that a program offering a substantial premium reduction for achieving a certain BMI (a health-contingent, outcome-based program integrated with the health plan) is likely permissible.

 A program offering a large cash reward simply for completing an HRA (a participatory program with a medical inquiry, but separate from the health plan) would face much stricter scrutiny from the EEOC.
 This understanding allows you to analyze the wellness offerings available to you not just for their health benefits, but for their structural integrity and respect for your privacy.